On #MeToo, Americans More Divided By Party Than Gender

 Most — 69 percent — of more than 1,000 Americans surveyed, say the movement has created a climate in which offenders will now be held accountable.
 But more than 40 percent feel the movement has gone too far.

 What exactly "too far" means wasn't defined in the surveys.
-But in follow-up conversations, several respondents cited a rush to judgement, the prospect of unproven accusations ruining peoples careers or reputations, and a bandwagon effect that may prompt some to claim sexual misconduct for behavior that doesn't quite rise to that level.
+But in follow-up conversations, several respondents cited a rush to judgment, the prospect of unproven accusations ruining peoples' careers or reputations, and a bandwagon effect that may prompt some to claim sexual misconduct for behavior that doesn't quite rise to that level.

 On whether alleged victims of sexual assault should get the benefit of the doubt, 85 percent of Democrats agree, compared to 67 percent of Republicans.
 That party gap is nearly twice the size of the gender gap.